Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and

-The Butterfly Bush, despite its name, is simply a nectar plant that does not support the life cycle and reproduction of the butterfly, which can take anywhere from a month to a whole year, depending upon the type of butterfly, so if you want to keep the butterflies coming back, you might want to consider planting some milkweed, or other host plant which does support their life cycle.
+The butterfly bush, despite its name, is simply a nectar plant that does not support the life cycle and reproduction of the butterfly, which can take anywhere from a month to a whole year, depending upon the type of butterfly.
+If you want to keep the butterflies coming back, you might want to consider planting some milkweed or another host plant which does support their life cycle.

 If you include both host plants and the nectar plants that the butterflies love, you will attract a much wider selection of butterflies and, at the same time be providing the important environment that will support their entire life cycle.

 © 2017 Mike and Dorothy McKenney